Lolle2000la/Image-Sort/README.md

 allowing you to sort your images really quickly without annoying pauses or slowdowns because you have to change from the keyboard to the mouse or the other way around.

-On the other hand, actions like "Open folder" are usually not that often used, so they're placed on the more distanced and often more expressive shortcut (like 'O', for the aforementioned "Open folder" action).
+On the other hand, actions like "Open folder" are usually not that often used, so they're bound to less close and often more expressive shortcut (like 'O', for the aforementioned "Open folder" action).

 In general, you should learn this basic position, but aside from that only learn the shortcuts you really need.
 It can be nice to select a new folder with 'O' but if you do that once a day and do not see value in learning that particular shortcut for just that few uses, just ignore it.
 It doesn't hurt to move your hands off your keyboard every once in a while.
-Do not feel pressured into doing everything with the keyboard just because someone told you how great that is.
+Do not feel pressured into doing everything with the keyboard just because someone told you how great that is!
 It's your choice to see what works out best for you!

 ## Privacy Policy
 Read the [Privacy Policy](https://imagesort.org/privacy_policy.html) page for details on what data we collect.

 (This is necessary for the Windows Store version.
 Right now, no data is willingly collected.
-However, the auto-updater uses GitHub services, so to facilitate the services some data can be collected.
-Turn off "Check for updates on startup" if you do not want this to happen.)
+However, the auto-updater uses GitHub services, so to facilitate the services some data could be collected by GitHub.
+Turn off "Check for updates on startup" if you do not want this to happen.
+You can read their [privacy policy here](https://help.github.com/en/github/site-policy/github-privacy-statement).)

 ## Requirements
 * Windows 7 Service Pack 1 or higher